The short first look gives Simon a way to test whether there is enough public evidence to produce a useful customer journey review.

 Business A

 Independent local service business.
-Website journey, customer proof, competitor context and priority actions.
+Enquiry journey, customer proof, competitor context and priority actions.

 Commercial meaning: the business explains what it does, but proof and reassurance appear too late in the journey for a cautious customer.